jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 #### PrimaryCaps

-As shown below, PrimaryCaps is not much difference from a CNN layer: instead of generating 1 scalar value, we generate out_capsules (32) capsules with 4 x 4  scalar values for the pose matrices and 1 scalar for the activation:
+PrimaryCaps is not much difference from a CNN layer: instead of generating 1 scalar value, we generate out_capsules (32) capsules with 4 x 4  scalar values for the pose matrices and 1 scalar for the activation:
 ```python
 def primary_caps(inputs, kernel_size, out_capsules, stride, padding, pose_shape, name):
     """This constructs a primary capsule layer using regular convolution layer.